FAQs for Future Students

 • Non-completion of the test, and/or not showing up for the test, will impact your enrollment at NMSU.

-New international students may be placed into several different course selections based on their results on the ELPT (the English Language Placement Test, find more information here).
+New international students may be placed into two different course selections based on their results on the ELPT (the English Language Placement Test, find more information here).
 International students need a high level of proficiency in English to succeed in their studies and to become independent, fully functioning members of the university community.
 While admission to NMSU is based on TOEFL, IELTS or Duolingo scores, these tests are not designed to reveal a student’s productive use of English in a classroom setting.

 Course placements (these courses are taken during the first semester/year at NMSU) following the English Language Placement Test may include: